Features

 Modular Structure (Recommended)

-For larger applications, use functional modules for better organization:
+For larger applications, use functional modules for better organization and maintainability.

 Real-time Chat Structure (Actual Example)